Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: A Simulation Study

 Figure \ref{fig:simulationResults} shows the results of the simulation, after 1000 simulation runs.
-Each row of Figure \ref{fig:simulationResults} corresponds to a value of $\kappa$; in the first row, $\kappa=$0, corresponding to approximately no confounding from the covariates not used in the match, in the second row 0.1, corresponding to moderate confounding from the left-out covariates, and in the third row 0.5, corresponding to a high degree of confounding.
+Each row of Figure \ref{fig:simulationResults} corresponds to a value of $\kappa$; in the first row, $\kappa=$0, corresponding to no confounding from the covariates not used in the match, in the second row $\kappa=$0.1, corresponding to moderate confounding from the left-out covariates, and in the third row $\kappa=$0.5, corresponding to a high degree of confounding.
 Each column of Figure \ref{fig:simulationResults} corresponds to a different value of $\rho$: 0, 0.004, and 0.05.
-These correspond to datasets increasingly amenable to prediction algorithms; the top of the figure lists the average cross-validation $R^2_{remnant}$ of $\algorithm$ fit in the remnant from PSM in the $\kappa=0$ case ($R^2$ values for other models and other values for $\kappa$ were similar).
+These correspond to datasets increasingly amenable to prediction algorithms; the top of the figure lists the average cross-validation $R^2_{\text{remnant}}$ of $\algorithm$ fit in the remnants from the pair matches.
+Each panel of Figure \ref{fig:simulationResults} displays boxplots of the ten treatment effect estimates, divided by the standard deviation of $y_C$.

-Each panel of Figure \ref{fig:simulationResults} displays boxplots of nine treatment effect estimates: three matching estimates in white, from optimal pair (PSM), nearest-neighbor (NN), and coarsened exact matching (CEM).
-NN and CEM are shown alongside estimates incorporating within-sample bias adjustments, shown in blue.
-Rebar estimates are shown for each matching design: for PSM, rebar is the only outcome model adjustment, and it is shown in red; for NN and CEM, rebar and within sample adjustments are combined and shown in green.

 A number of patterns are apparent.
-When $\kappa=0$ and the covariates not used in the match do not pose a confounding threat, all the estimators (with the slight exception of CEM) are unbiased.
-Both within-sample bias reduction and rebar reduce the variance of the effect estimates, subtly for the first two columns and dramatically in the third.
-As $\kappa$, or confounding from the non-matching covariates, increases, all effect estimates become increasingly biased.
-However, rebar substantially reduces the bias in all cases.
-Rebar is similarly effective when used on its own and when used in conjunction with within-sample outcome model adjustments---that is, rebar has quite a bit to add even after other adjustments.
-Unsurprisingly, rebar's performance, both in terms of bias and variance reduction, improves with higher $R^2_{remnant}$---the closer, on average, the predictions $\hat{y}_C(\covMat)$ are to $y_C$ in the remnant (and, presumably, in the matched set, too), the more good rebar can do.
+When $\kappa=0$, the covariates not used in the match did not pose a confounding threat, and all the estimators were approximately unbiased.
+Rebar reduced the variance of the effect estimates, subtly for the first two columns and dramatically in the third.
+As $\kappa$ increased, all effect estimates became increasingly biased.
+However, rebar substantially reduced the bias.
+Rebar was similarly effective when used on its own and when used in conjunction with within-sample outcome model adjustments---that is, rebar had quite a bit to add even after other adjustments.
+Unsurprisingly, rebar's performance, both in terms of bias and variance reduction, improved with higher $R^2_{\text{remnant}}$---the closer, on average, the predictions $\hat{y}_C(\covMat)$ are to $y_C$ in the remnant (and, presumably, in the matched set, too), the more good rebar can do.

+The high-dimensional propensity score match demonstrated that rebar can improve upon designs that incorporate all of $\covMat$.